ANHD-NYC-CODE/anhd-council-backend/README.md

 - Identify High CPU Usage Processes:`ps -eo pid,psr,comm,%cpu,%mem --sort=-%cpu`
   - To investigate processes further, you can use the following command in your terminal, using the PIDs of the tasks you'd like to investigate in place of 25508 and 748 -> `ps -p 25508,748 -o %cpu,%mem,cmd`
 - To get more real-time data, use: `vmstat 1`

+# Upon restarting the anhd production server, re-deployment is failing with error "ERROR: for app Cannot start service app: driver failed programming external connectivity on endpoint app (etc): Error starting userland proxy: listen tcp 0.0.0.0:8000: bind: address already in use, ERROR: Encountered errors while bringing up the project.

+This is LIKELY because NGINX is already running upon system boot or a prior docker image/conatiner is running.

+1. Log into the server via SSH: Ssh anhd@45.55.44.160
+2. Check if NGINX already running is the issue `sudo lsof -i :8000`
+    A. If it is running, stop NGINX (It will start up again during deployment)
+3. If that didn't resolve it, while still in the server, delete all current images (no data will be lost) `docker rm -f $(docker ps -aq)
+    (Please make sure Database YAML files are up to date prior to this, or it could alter data)